minego/phnx/README_DC.txt

 Modified main-assistant.js, profile-assistant.js, status-assistant.js, convo.js, search.js, status-list.js, tweet.js, twitter.js, tweet-item.html, convo-item.html, convo.html, details.html, item-one-column.html, item.html, search.html and phnx.css to accommodate new extended tweets.
 Only for reading at the moment.
-Modified phnx.css so that quote text scales with Appearance preferece change of font size Modified tweet.js to remove #! before user name on CopyURL function
+Modified phnx.css so that quote text scales with Appearance preferece change of font size Modified tweet.js to remove #! before user name on CopyURL function Modified phnx.css so you can now re-tweet yourself (but if you delete the re-tweet (ie, trash it not un-retweet, it will delete the original retweeted tweet, not your edited or retweet tweet - need to fix that)